Latgalian Farmer-Labour Party: History

 The party first contested national elections in 1922, when it won four seats in the parliamentary elections that year.
-It was reduced to two seats in 2nd Saeima after 1925 elections, but won three seats in the 1928 elections.
+It was reduced to two seats in 2nd Saeima after 1925 elections.
+The party changed its name to the Progressive People's Union (Progresīvā tautas apvienība), which won three seats in the 1928 elections.
 The 1931 elections saw the party win five seats in the 4th Saeima.

 Ideology

 The party supported radical land reform, including land distribution without compensation for former landowners.
 Like other parties in Latgale, it took an anti-Polish stance.